jonathanio/monitoring-munin-haproxy/README.md

     generated and everything is prefixed with "staging-" or "production_" then put that (or any other regex) into `clean` and it will be cleaned from any titles before being output to Munin.
+  * `PATH` define path here if perl cannot be found in your standard path defined by your OS.

 Beyond that, copy/symlink it to the `plugins/` directory on the relevant node and wait for it to run.
 Running